-Standard Admission Requirements:
+Standard Admission Requirements

-- 1) Complete, Submitted Online Application as follows: - General Graduate Online Application (for all graduate programs except Medical Sciences and Post-Bacc studies) - Post-Baccalaureate Common Application System, PostBacCAS (Medical Sciences Accelerated, Traditional, and all Post-Bacc programs) - 2) Two Letters of Recommendation: Academic or Professional Recommendations only; no personal recommendations will be considered by the admission committee - 3) Statement of Purpose: maximum 800 words - 4) Résumé or Professional CV - 5) Official Transcripts (see Transcript Requirements for details) - 6) International applicants only: - International Graduate Student Certification of Finances (see section below for details) - Proof of English Proficiency (see section below for details)
+- 1) Complete, Submitted Online Application, as follows: - General Graduate Online Application (for all graduate programs except Medical Sciences and Post-Bacc studies) - Post-Baccalaureate Common Application System, PostBacCAS (Medical Sciences Accelerated, Online Accelerated, Traditional, and all Post-Bacc programs) - 2) Two Letters of Recommendation: Academic or Professional Recommendations only; no personal recommendations will be considered by the admission committee - 3) Statement of Purpose: maximum 800 words - 4) Résumé or Professional CV - 5) Official Transcripts (see Transcript Requirements for details)

+- 6) International Applicants Only: - International Graduate Student Certification of Finances (see section below for details) - Proof of English Proficiency (see section below for details)

 Completed applications will be reviewed and decisions will be made by the graduate admission committee.
 A student's record of achievement in a bachelor's program or other graduate program is one reliable indicator of success in a graduate program.
-Accordingly, Agnes Scott recommends an undergraduate GPA of 3.000 or higher as a baseline for its programs.
+Accordingly, Agnes Scott recommends a cumulative GPA of 3.000 or higher as a baseline for its programs.
+All undergraduate and graduate coursework, whether included in the GPA calculation from the applicant's degree-granting institution or not, will be considered when determining the cumulative GPA.
 Some programs have a higher recommended GPA.
 Graduate programs at Agnes Scott College do not require a GRE score.